Sky TV makes loss on impairment, cans final dividend

 They saw OTT (Neon and Fanpass/Sky Sport Now) subs increasing from 80,000 to 88,000.

-MORE SOON
+MORE SOON.